Your top YubiKey questions, answered

 1. Where can I buy a YubiKey?

-You can buy a YubiKey directly from Yubico or on Amazon, Best Buy, Staples, Office Depot and Walmart.
+You can buy a YubiKey directly from Yubico or on Amazon, Best Buy and Walmart — as well as our global network of trusted resellers.

 For more information on Yubico, visit yubico.com.